petemorrisdev/floww-test/README.md

 I came up with a rough architecture as below (which I stuck to for the most part when implementing this).

-**Note:** - some of the bits on this diagram are *only for illustration*.
+**Note:** Some of the bits on this diagram are for illustrationn only.
 I wanted to show where certain features may fit in the future (there's no caching in the final code, for example):

 <img width="710" alt="Screenshot 2023-02-20 at 3 53 26 PM" src="https://user-images.githubusercontent.com/125687596/220152082-bb50953a-4479-46eb-82bf-a07a6fb5cf14.png">